 He had the power to report the cheating and chose not to use it.
 The dream is a view into the processing of related memories.
 The moment in time was important and the decision he made is now part of him.
 The integration happens neurologically and psychologically as he’s dreaming.
 It’s why the dream disturbed him enough to seek help understanding it.
 He stepped back from how he saw himself react in the dream and said wait a minute, that’s not the usual me.

 Reactions.
 They say so much without having to actually say anything at all.
-In this case, the reaction comes while awake and reflecting on a dream.
 Use the video below to review and continue your learning process.

 Uniforms and Roles